farhan85/Misc/python/iotsitewise/factory_demo/README.md

 > ./enable-meas-gen -d <resources DB file> --start
 ```

-Now you can view your test resources using the CLI, your own scripts using the AWS SDK, or by
+Now you can view your test resources using either the CLI, scripts using the AWS SDK, or by
 visiting the [AWS IoT SiteWise console](https://console.aws.amazon.com/iotsitewise).

 Metrics for the top-level Assets are also being forwarded to CloudWatch (using the custom namespace